 \section{Taylor-Culick retractions: numerics}

 Figures~\ref{fig:two-phaseTemporal} and~\ref{fig:three-phaseTemporal} elucidate the two-phase and three-phase Taylor-Culick retractions.
-For low viscous surroundings ($\Ohs \le 1$), figures~\ref{fig:two-phaseTemporal}a and~\ref{fig:three-phaseTemporal}a show the growth of dimensionless hole radius ($\tilde{R}(t) = R(t)/h_0$) in time (normalized with the inertio-capillary timescale $\tau_\gamma$), and the insets contain the growth rate of this hole: $\dot{\tilde{R}}_\gamma (t) = \tau_\gamma d\tilde{R}(t)/dt$.
+For low viscous surroundings ($\Ohs \le 1$), figures~\ref{fig:two-phaseTemporal}a and~\ref{fig:three-phaseTemporal}a show the growth of the dimensionless hole radius ($\tilde{R}(t) = R(t)/h_0$) in time (normalized with the inertio-capillary timescale $\tau_\gamma$), and the insets contain the growth rate of this hole: $\dot{\tilde{R}}_\gamma (t) = \tau_\gamma d\tilde{R}(t)/dt$.
 After the initial transients, the hole grows (i.e., the film retracts) linearly in time with a constant velocity~($v_f$).
 We can use this retraction velocity to calculate the film Weber number,

-which is represented by the gray dotted lines in figures~\ref{fig:two-phaseTemporal}a and~\ref{fig:three-phaseTemporal}a. $\Wef$ is an output parameter of the retraction process.
-Note that, for very low $\Ohs$, as the rim grows with time, and the inertial drag from the surrounding medium overcomes the driving capillary forces, the tip velocity decreases \citep[see insets of figure~\ref{fig:two-phaseTemporal}a and][]{jian_deng_thoraval_2020}.
-However, we can still calculate a velocity scale (and hence $\Wef$) associated with the Taylor-Culick like retraction immediately after the initial transients (as marked by the gray dotted lines in the insets of figure~\ref{fig:two-phaseTemporal}a for the lowest $\Ohs$).
+which is represented by the black dotted lines in figures~\ref{fig:two-phaseTemporal}a and~\ref{fig:three-phaseTemporal}a. $\Wef$ is an output parameter of the retraction process.{Note that, for very low $\Ohs$, as the rim grows with time, the inertial drag on the moving rim due to the surrounding medium overcomes the driving capillary forces, resulting in a decrease of the tip velocity \citep[see insets of figure~\ref{fig:two-phaseTemporal}a and][]{jian_deng_thoraval_2020}.
+However, we can still calculate a velocity scale (and hence $\Wef$) associated with the Taylor-Culick like retraction immediately after the initial transients (as marked by the black dotted lines in the insets of figure~\ref{fig:two-phaseTemporal}a for the lowest $\Ohs$).

-Furthermore, when the surroundings is highly viscous ($\Ohs \ge 1$), we plot the growing hole radius $\tilde{R}(t)$ as a function of time, which is normalized by the visco-capillary timescale $\tau_\eta$, see \S~\ref{sec::ViscousScaling} in figures~\ref{fig:two-phaseTemporal}b and~\ref{fig:three-phaseTemporal}b.
+Furthermore, when the surroundings is highly viscous ($\Ohs \ge 1$), we plot the growing hole radius $\tilde{R}(t)$ as a function of time, which is normalized by the visco-capillary timescale $\tau_\eta$, see \S~\ref{sec::ViscousScaling}, and figures~\ref{fig:two-phaseTemporal}b and~\ref{fig:three-phaseTemporal}b.
 The insets of these panels contain the growth rate of the hole, calculated as $\dot{\tilde{R}}_\eta = \tau_\eta d\tilde{R}/dt$.
 Once again, we observe that the growth of the hole (and the film retraction) depend linearly on time with a constant velocity, which can be used to calculate the surroundings capillary number,